 And when we invite financial support that is a true expression of who a person truly is, it is a gift to the giver and to the organization.

 The book is an awesome read.
 I hope you’ll give the gift to yourself to enjoy the wisdom from The Soul of Money.
 You can learn more about Lynne on Facebook, and her website The Soul of Money Institute.

-If you’d like to know more about how our relationship with money affects how much money we raise, register for “Fundraising Masters with Lori Jacobwith Talking About the Soul of Money” – FREE Asking Matters webinar on June 14th!
-Click here to register now!
+If you’d like to know more about how your relationship with money affects how much money you raise, view the web class replay of Asking Matters “Fundraising Masters with Lori L. Jacobwith –Talking About the Soul of Money”